Thursdays 12.30pm - 1pm

 Thursdays 3.20pm - 4pm

 Children are expected to complete any unfinished work before they access on-line educational games or software packages like PowerPoint or Microsoft Word.

-Please contact Miss Justice or Miss Woodhouse for more information
+Please contact Miss Justice or Miss Woodhouse for any further information.

 Mondays 3.20pm - 4.15pm

 Children have the opportunity to make a soft toy over 3 weeks.
 There is a charge of 50p per week to cover the cost of materials.

 Please contact Miss Wallis, Mrs Moncaster or Mrs Axten for more information